glasnt/talks/2016_03_DjangoConEU/slides.md

 Note: Android, and others, are updating their emoji all the time

+Here's their versions from 4.4, 5, and the new 6

 New OS version -> new emoji, plus updates to the old ones

 If it's an OS, you're going to have multiple different versions still in use